aidanshilling/opengl-udemy-linux/readme.md

 Be sure to have the following packages installed on your OS:

 - vcpkg

+Modify the path to your vcpkg install in the `CMakeLists.txt` file in the CMAKE_TOOLCHAIN_FILE

 - GLEW
 - GLFW3

 1. `mkdir out`
 2. `cmake -S . -B /out`